A neuro ICU nurse works with patients in critical care who are suffering from very serious neurological compromise. Let’s outline some specifics.

 Striking the balance between too much pain medicine and not enough can be tough for any nurse, let alone a brand new nurse.
 What throws a big wrench in everything is the fact that we, as a nation, are experiencing a very real and very devastating epidemic of opioid use and abuse.
 Bedside nurses feel the brunt of this due to many patients requesting sometimes very concerning amounts of intravenous pain medications at alarming intervals.
 Here are some tips from bedside nurses about pain management.

 Melissa Stafford, BSN RN CCRN SCRN – highly experienced and currently practicing nationally certified neurocritical care nurse.
 Elizabeth Mills, BSN RN CCRN – highly experienced neurocritical care nurse, current Stroke Navigator for a Primary Stroke Center.
-What You’ll Learn Open Mind Typical Characteristics Initiative Advocating Orientation Organization Alarms Downtime In this episode, we discuss the […]
+What You’ll Learn In this episode, we discuss the characteristics of the intensive care nurse, normal expectations, critical thinking, […]

 Being a travel nurse is not easy.
 It is not for everyone.
 You move around a lot, have a harder time forming real relationships, and you may not always know what you are walking into.
 Wanderly helps take all the guesswork out of being a travel nurse.
 Let’s look at a day in the life of a travel nurse.